Published on: 16th July 2019 | Updated on: 10th June 2022

 Q. When endorsing a prescription for an SSP, does the SSP number need to be included?

 A. Yes.
 When endorsing using EPS, select the SSP endorsement on your system and input the correct three-digit reference number.
 If present, remember to insert the leading zero in the three-digit reference number for example SSP022.

 Q. When endorsing a prescription for an SSP do I have to endorse the pack size?

-A. Pharmacy teams should endorse the prescription or token in line with the endorsement requirements specified in the protocol.
-It may be beneficial to endorse the pack size to remove any ambiguity and aid processing at NHSBSA if the free text ‘Dispensed Additional Information’ field can accommodate the extra characters.
+A. Pharmacy teams should endorse the prescription or token in line with the endorsement requirements specified in the protocol which may indicate whether a pack size endorsement is required.

 Q. What are the correct requirements for SSP endorsements?

 A. Pharmacy teams are advised to refer to the individual protocol for specific endorsement requirements.
 Pharmacy teams are required to endorse the prescription with ‘SSP’ to indicate that a supply was made in accordance with an SSP.
 The use of the SSP endorsement will indicate to the NHSBSA that an SSP was used, i.e. that the originally prescribed product was not dispensed by the pharmacy and a different quantity or product was supplied in accordance with an SSP.